Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Abstract

 \section{Abstract}

 Local Differential Privacy (LDP) offers strong privacy protection, especially in settings in which the server collecting the data is untrusted.
-However, designing LDP mechanisms that achieve an optimal trade-off between privacy, utility, and robustness to adversarial inference attacks remains challenging.
+However, designing LDP mechanisms that achieve an optimal trade-off between privacy, utility and robustness to adversarial inference and integrity attacks remains challenging.
 In this work, we introduce a general multi-objective optimization framework for refining LDP protocols, enabling the joint optimization of privacy and utility under various adversarial settings.
-While our framework is flexible enough to accommodate multiple privacy and security attacks as well as utility metrics, in this paper we specifically optimize for Attacker Success Rate (ASR) under distinguishability attack as a measure of privacy and Mean Squared Error (MSE) as a measure of utility.
-We systematically revisit these trade-offs by analyzing eight state-of-the-art LDP protocols and proposing refined counterparts that leverage tailored optimization techniques.
-Experimental results demonstrate that our proposed adaptive mechanisms consistently outperform their non-adaptive counterparts, reducing ASR by up to five orders of magnitude while maintaining competitive utility.
-Analytical derivations also confirm the effectiveness of our mechanisms, moving them closer to the ASR-MSE Pareto frontier.
+While our framework is flexible to accommodate multiple privacy and security attacks as well as utility metrics, in this paper, we specifically optimize for Attacker Success Rate (ASR) under \emph{data reconstruction attack} as a concrete measure of privacy leakage and Mean Squared Error (MSE) as a measure of utility.
+Complementarily, we evaluate integrity-oriented threats through data poisoning attacks, providing an additional adversarial perspective.
+More precisely, we systematically revisit these trade-offs by analyzing eight state-of-the-art LDP frequency estimation protocols and proposing refined counterparts that leverage tailored optimization techniques.
+Experimental results demonstrate that our proposed adaptive mechanisms consistently outperform their non-adaptive counterparts, achieving substantial reductions in ASR while preserving utility, and pushing closer to the ASR-MSE Pareto frontier.
+By bridging the gap between theoretical guarantees and real-world vulnerabilities, our framework enables modular and context-aware deployment of LDP mechanisms with tunable privacy-utility-attackability trade-offs.